 The scientific ecological research team for Twenty Four Lions includes Dr. Byron du Preez and Carlos Bento, as well as Dr. Sam Bila, head of the Mozambique veterinary department.

 We consider the most important aspect of any conservation initiative to be the scientific foundation upon which it is built.

 In the Zambeze Delta of Mozambique, we have the unique opportunity to study a large and diverse ecosystem before and after the introduction of the apex predator.
 However, before Twenty Four Lions could begin, our research team had to determine the answers to three very important questions:

 Why did the lions disappear?

 Based on our research, adequate resources are available and can support protection of lions in the Zambezi Delta to recolonize the area.

 Additional research is being conducted on plant and butterfly populations.
-Similar efforts will be underway for amphibians, reptiles, birds and large ungulates and carnivores later this season.
+Similar efforts will be underway for amphibians, reptiles, birds and large ungulates and carnivores through the project.

 Scientific study will continue thanks to the support The Cabela Family Foundation.
 The anti-poaching, conservation and much of the equipment such as helicopters and motorcycles that have made this project possible were funded via hunting revenues.